quang-do-se/aws-certs/devops/study-note.md

 - CodeBuild artifact is different from CodePipeline artifact
   - They both use S3

+- CodeDeploy and actions could be for different regions: https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-create-cross-region.html
+  - We can have a central pipeline in one region that can deploy to mutliple regions.

 #### Best practices and use cases

 - https://docs.aws.amazon.com/codepipeline/latest/userguide/best-practices.html